Kamsa-Safi-H/Differentiator-using-Proteus/README.md

 •	Used in wave shaping and signal processing applications.
 ## Viva Questions
 1. What is a differentiator?
+    ANS: A differentiator is an op-amp circuit in which the output voltage is proportional to the rate of change of the input voltage.
 2. Write the output equation of differentiator.
+    ANS: Vout​=−RCdVin/dt​​
 3. Why is output leading input?
+    ANS: Because the output depends on the rate of change of the input, the output responds faster than the input signal, causing it to lead in phase.
 4. What happens at very high frequency?
+    ANS: The gain becomes very high, which may cause noise amplification and instability.
 5. What is practical differentiator?
+    ANS: A practical differentiator is a modified differentiator circuit that includes additional resistor and capacitor to limit high-frequency gain and improve stability.